skray/my-mac-setup/README.md

 * [Alfred](https://www.alfredapp.com/) - A better Spotlight with custom workflows (go to a specific Slack channel, open a Github repo in the default browser, etc.)

+* [RDM](https://github.com/avibrazil/RDM) - Free menubar utility to change the resolution past what the default display options allow you.

 ### Apps I've Used Before but don't any more

 * [iStat Menus](https://bjango.com/mac/istatmenus/) - live computer stats in menubar (CPU, network, GPU, fans, etc.) plus weather, custom clock and calendar.
 This was too much for me, the only thing I found myself using was the calendar, which itsycal does just as well, for free